 - Review and incorporate state or local requirements

 - Select erosion and sediment controls

-- Select other controls

 - Select stormwater management controls

-- Indicate the location of controls on the site map

 - Prepare an inspection and maintenance plan

-- Coordinate controls with construction activity

 - Prepare sequence of major activities

 In the third step you'll actually document your procedures to prevent and control polluted stormwater runoff.
 You must delineate areas that will not be disturbed, including critical natural areas like streamside areas, floodplains, and trees.
-You must also identify the measures (or BMPs) you'll use to protect soil at any given time is a highly effective way to preven erosion.
-Erosion control measures designed to prevent soil from being mobilized include diversions to route stormwater away from exposed soils and stabilization with vegetation, mulch, and geotextiles.
-Sedimentation control measures designed to remove sediment from stormwater or prevent it from leaving the site include turbed areas and structural controls for diverting runoff and removing sediment-that are appropriate for your particular site.
-The appropriateness of the control measures will depend on several factors, but will be influenced most dimension
+You must also identify the measures (or BMPs) you'll use to protect